-All work-related injuries should always be reported immediately to the supervisor and, no later than the end of the day, which the injury occurs.
-An administrator who fails to report an injury timely (no more than five (5) days after the date of injury), will be subject to the disciplinary process as the District must meet the Indiana "First Report of Injury" requirements.
+All work-related injuries should always be reported immediately to the employee's supervisor and no later than the end of the shift when the injury occurs.
+Every employee is responsible for calling Paradigm the first step in injury reporting.
+Employees who fail to report an injury timely (no later than the end of the scheduled workday)may be subject to the disciplinary process as the District must meet the Indiana "First Report of Injury" requirements.

-An Indiana Workers' Compensation First Report of Employee Injury/Illness form will be completed and submitted by HR after the Employee's Report of Accident/Injury is sent to HR.
+An Indiana Workers' Compensation First Report of Employee Injury/Illness form will be completed after HR receives the report from Paradigm.

-When medical treatment is sought, the administrator must advise the supervisor to ensure the provider is aware of the administrator seeking medical care for a potential workers' comp injury.
-The supervisor will provide the locations of the District's approved medical providers.
-The attending physician will complete a Return to Work Evaluation form, which must be returned to the supervisor and a copy sent to HR on the same day as the appointment.
-Specialists and personal physician visits will also require a Return to Work Evaluation form.
+When medical treatment is sought, the employee must advise the supervisor and call Paradigm to ensure the provider is aware of the employee seeking medical care for a potential workers' comp injury.
+Paradigm will provide the locations of the District's approved medical providers.
+The attending physician will complete a Return to Work Evaluation form, which must be returned to the supervisor, and a copy will be sent to HR on the same day as the appointment.
+Specialists and physician visits will also require a Return to Work Evaluation form.

-An administrator approved for medical treatment will be paid for the date of the injury if unable to return to regular duty on the date of the injury.
-All follow-up care, including physical therapy appointments, should be scheduled outside the administrator's regular work schedule and is not considered paid work time.
-If an administrator is only able to schedule appointments during the workday, with prior supervisory approval, the administrator should advise their supervisor for approval.
+An employee approved for medical treatment will be paid for the date of the injury if unable to return to regular duty on the date of the injury.
+All follow-up care, including physical therapy appointments, should be scheduled outside the employee's regular work schedule and is not considered paid work time.
+If an employee can only schedule appointments during the workday with prior supervisory approval, the employee must clock out and be unpaid for the appointments.
+The employee cannot use scheduled lunch breaks for appointments without clocking out, as lunchtime is unpaid.

-Under the "Return to Work" program, temporary modified duty work may be available for up to 180 days (with frequent review) while temporarily unable to work in an administrator's regular job capacity.
+Under the "Return to Work" program, temporary modified duty work may be available for up to 180 days (with frequent review) while temporarily unable to work in an employee's regular job capacity.

-If the administrator is unable to return to their regular job but is capable of performing alternate duty work, the District will maintain the administrator in the light-duty assignment (if available given the work restrictions) until the administrator reaches Maximum Medical Improvement (MMI) or will pay Temporary Total Disability (TTD) until such time frame, if light duty is not available for a maximum 180 calendar days.
-If an administrator reaches the MMI, workers' compensation ends and there is no obligation to continue light duty if the administrator has permanent restrictions.
-If there is a position open and available that satisfies the permanent restrictions that the injured worker is qualified for, the injured worker will be considered for the new position at the pay rate for the new position.
-An administrator's failure to accept the new position may result in the administrator not being eligible for full benefits under the worker's comp program and may result in disqualification for certain benefits or separation from employment.
+If the employee is unable to return to their regular job but can perform alternate duty work, the District will maintain the employee in the light-duty assignment (if available, given the work restrictions) until the employee reaches Maximum Medical Improvement (MMI) or will pay Temporary Total Disability (TTD) until such time frame if light duty is not available for a maximum 180 calendar days.
+If an employee reaches the MMI, workers' compensation ends, and there is no obligation to continue light duty if the employee has permanent restrictions.
+If a position is open and available that satisfies the permanent restrictions that the injured worker is qualified for, the injured worker will be considered for the new position at the pay rate for the new position.
+An employee's failure to accept the new position may not be eligible for full benefits under the worker's comp program.
+It may disqualify certain employee benefits or separation from employment.